What is it?

 What do we do?

-We aim to build self-esteem, improve communication, stimulate development, provide emotional support and improve emotional vocabulary with your child.
+Your child’s psychologist will aim to build self-esteem, improve communication, stimulate development, provide emotional support and improve emotional vocabulary with your child.

 - use fun activities such as games, drawing, pretend and unstructured play to share feelings and resolve problems, as children can’t always translate their feelings into words